Tony and Rebecca | Edited by Johanna

 While comparison sites offer a large chunk of the deals available on the market, others are only available directly from insurers or brokers.
 If any of the providers below are among your cheapest on comparison sites, use the links below to buy instead and take advantage of special deals.

-Use this MSE Blagged Age UK* link to buy a car insurance policy by 11.59pm on Sunday 30 September and you'll receive a £60 Amazon gift card.
+Use this MSE Blagged Age Co* link to buy a car insurance policy by 11.59pm on Wednesday 31 October and you'll receive a £55 M&S gift card.
 The gift card should be posted, or emailed, within 120 days of your policy start date.
-The deal is for new customers only (those who have never had an Age UK motor policy).
+The deal is for new customers only (those who have never had an Age UK or Age Co motor policy).

 Read more to ENSURE you get the gift card